-Pittsburgh is the only "good team" for which a $100 Super Bowl wager carries an expected value of greater than $100.
+Pittsburgh is the only "good team" for which a Super Bowl futures wager currently carries positive expected value.
 That means the models like the Steelers a little better (10.7% to win it all) than the oddsmakers do (+1000, which has an implied probability of 9.1%).
-And if you agree that Baltimore has a 7.7% chance to win the AFC, or Cincinnati has a 2.8% chance, then there could be some light value there, too.
+And if you agree that Baltimore has a 7.7% chance to win the AFC, or that Cincinnati has a 2.8% chance, there could be some light value there, too.

 And what about the stay-aways?

 From a conference championship and Super Bowl perspective, the math suggests that the Giants and Texans are greatly overvalued.
 The models give the Giants less than a 1% chance to win the NFC or the Super Bowl, making them a terrible bet at +2000 (20 to 1) or +4000 (40 to 1).
-In both of those cases, $100 wagers would carry an expected value of (ca)just(e) $11.
+In those cases, $100 wagers carry expected value of -$88 and -$89, respectively.
 Houston's expected values aren't much better.

 But whereas the models' inability to fully account for the offseason makes Seattle look like a better-than-reality bet, the same phenomenon makes the Giants and Texans look worse.
 New York drafted Saquon Barkley and is out from under Ben McAdoo, while Houston has Deshaun Watson and J.J.
 Watt back.
 Still, I'd argue that the odds for both teams get artificially compressed, making neither a great value play.

 Against the Spread — Top 5 Value in Week 1